intergiro/developer-portal/docs/integrate/onboarding/README.md

 We do not support iframes and you should not try to embed the url but rather send the user to it.

-### We do not collect user's address, can we skip it
+### We do not collect user's address, can we skip it?

 Yes, `address` section of `POST /v3/individuals` request body is optional.